 UW Mechanical Engineering has a rich history of advancements in biomechanics and health technologies, thanks to the work of pioneers in the field, including emeritus faculty Colin Daly and Albert Kobayashi and alumni Wayne Quinton and Savio Woo.
-Today, nearly half of ME’s core faculty research in this area.
+Today, roughly half of ME’s core faculty do research in this area.

 Key research areas

 - Biomechanics, biotechnologies and human movement